 - What is an example answer for a performance review?

 By the end of the article, you should be able to answer all of these questions!

 Performance review examples, employee performance reviews, and employee engagement integrate closely to create transparency, encouragement, and cohesive teamwork.

 Why Worry About Phrasing for Your Performance Review?

-The fact is, too many of today’s performance reviews fall short of expectations.
+The fact is, too many of today’s performance reviews fall short of expectations, even with many great performance review examples out there.
 One study showed that 74% of new and young workers leave performance reviews uncertain of the managers’ sincere thoughts.
 Despite the conversations, they feel “in the dark”.
 Fortunately, this can be quickly rectified by focusing on how you phrase the performance review and feedback.

 Of course, it’s much easier to build and work with your phrasing when you have examples to model after.
 That’s why we explore self-performance review and manager performance review examples to better understand what phrases garner the responses most helpful to your employees.

 Effective performance review phrases that work to keep staff motivated and recognized